grooveng/uduX-android-v2/docs/FullGuide.md

-*   Preparing media sources from URIs using UampPlaybackPreparer
+*   Preparing media sources from URIs using PlaybackPreparer
 *   Sending playback state updates from ExoPlayer to the media session
 *   Forwarding actions from the media session, such as play, pause and skip, to ExoPlayer